mazi76erX2/mention-api/docs/source/index.rst

    installation.rst
    getting_started.rst
-   contributing.rst
    changelog.rst
-   models.rst
-   searching.rst
    api.rst
+   module.rst

 Introduction
 ------------
 Mention is a social media and web monitoring tool.
 The media monitoring tool provides real-time alerts for a company's keyword and allows users to monitor millions of sources in real time and in 42 languages.

 This library provides a pure Python interface for the `Mention API <https://dev.mention.com/>`_.
-It only works with Python 3.6+
+It works with Python 3.0+

 `Mention <http://mention.com>`_.
 Mention is designed as a REST API with multiple clients: web (the web app, used on computers), iOS, and Android.
 A client is a program that will consume our API, that will use its endpoints and returned data.